Jieli12/AutoCPD/README.md

 ## Basic Usage

 Please refer to the online [documentations](https://autocpd.readthedocs.io/en/latest/) for each module in `AutoCPD`.
-The two important functions to construct shallow and deep neural network are `general_simple_nn()` and `general_deep_nn()` respectively.
+The two important functions to construct shallow and deep neural networks are `general_simple_nn()` and `general_deep_nn()` respectively.
 For `general_simple_nn()`, one can specify the number of layers, the width vector and the number of classes, see more details [here](https://autocpd.readthedocs.io/en/latest/autocpd.html#autocpd.neuralnetwork.simple_nn).
 For the function `general_deep_nn()`, one can specify the number of transformations, kernel size, filter size, number of classes, number of [residual blocks](https://autocpd.readthedocs.io/en/latest/autocpd.html#autocpd.neuralnetwork.resblock), etc, see more arguments description [here](https://autocpd.readthedocs.io/en/latest/autocpd.html#autocpd.neuralnetwork.general_deep_nn).
 To call these functions, just import them into Python script as:

 ```python
 from autocpd.neuralnetwork import general_deep_nn, general_simple_nn